 What Courses Will I Take in an Online Graduate Certificate in Human Resources Program?

-Courses for an online graduate certificate in human resources vary by school, but these programs typically cover certain topics.
+Courses for an online human resources graduate certificate vary by school, but these programs typically cover certain topics.
 The following list highlights some of the most common courses in HR certificate programs.

 - Labor Law